 Mr. Léveillé managed the famous Canadian Guitar Quartet, and founded the TGIF/Enfin vendredi concert series.

 After working with a local communications and marketing agency for 13 years, Yves Marchand founded Les Productions Logiscène in October 2005, an artistic production and marketing/communications firm.

 More recently, Les Productions Logiscène handled the project coordination for Champlain 2013 in Gatineau, program direction for Place de la Cité, in Gatineau and artistic direction of the cultural program for the finale of the Jeux du Québec, which were held in Gatineau in the summer of 2010.
 The firm also regularly organizes conferences and forums in the region, and provides artistic direction for several major events, including the opening and closing ceremonies for the Jeux de la francophonie canadienne, which were held in Gatineau in July 2014.

-Yves Marchand is also the Founder and Artistic Director of Top Passion, a popular performance group that has been active in the Ottawa valley for 25 years.
+Yves Marchand is also the Founder and Artistic Director of Top Passion, a popular performance group that has been active in the Ottawa valley for more than 25 years.
 He holds a bachelor of music degree from the University of Ottawa, and is renowned for his unique composition style.
 To date, he has more than 700 musical arrangements for voice and symphony orchestra to his credit, and has written a dozen musical comedies, which were presented at salle Odyssée.